oyaron/NGSF/readme.md

                     original= self.binned_name, save=self.results_name, show=show,minimum_overlap=Parameters.minimum_overlap)

 ```

-The inputs of the function are updated in the `run.py` file from the json file, and are as follow:
+The inputs of the function are updated in the `params.py` file from the json file, and are as follow:
+- `self.int_obj`: interpolated object to fit
 - `redshift:` Can be an array or an individual number.
 These are the redshift values over which to optimize.
 - `extconstant`: Array of values over which to optimize for the extinction constant.
 The user does not change this.
 - `templates_sn_trunc:`  Truncated library of supernovae, aka: which SN types to look at when optimizing.
 - `templates_gal_trunc:` Truncated library of host galaxies, aka: which HG types to look at when optimizing.
 - `lam:` Lambda array over which to perform the fit.
 The default is from 3000 A to 10500 A.
 - `resolution:` Resolution at which to bin and perform the fit.
 The default is 10 A.
-- `n:` Corresponds to the number of plots to show and save as a result.
-- `plot:` Either 1 or 0, to either plot or not plot.
 - `kind:` Corresponds to the type of error spectrum the user prefers, the options are `SG`:Savitsky Golay, `linear`: for obtaining the error of the spectrum
 by making linear fit every 10 points, and `included`: if the user wants to use the error that comes with the object itself.
-The default is `SG`
+The default is `sg`
+- `save:` Name of results file
 - `minimum_overlap:` Corresponds to minimum percentage overlap between the template and the object of interest

 The rest the inputs correspond to the paths mentioned above.